 Sindabezi has only five open-sided thatched cottages facilities include a sun deck, outside heated shower, canopied bed and a “loo with a view.”
 All the chalets can be altered to have a twin or double bed and there is a delightful secluded honeymoon chalet on its own sandy beach.

 Sindabezi Island is not suitable for very young children and permission should be sought before booking.

 There is an open-plan central lounge and bar area at Sindabezi Island, and most of the meals are enjoyed under the mesmerising stars.

 Most of the activities revolve around the Victoria Falls and there are also opportunities to go game viewing in the Victoria Falls National Park.
 Guests can tailor their activities to their own requirements, there are guided fishing trips, cultural village walks and sunset river cruises.
-From Livingstone the options include: Helicopter flights over Victoria Falls, white water rafting, elephant back safaris, trips to Livingstone Island, trips to Livingstone Museum, micro light flights, fishing, abseiling, bunji jumping and tours to Mosi O Tunya National Park and Chobe National Park.
+From Livingstone the options include: Helicopter flights over Victoria Falls, white water rafting, trips to Livingstone Island, trips to Livingstone Museum, micro light flights, fishing, abseiling, bunji jumping and tours to Mosi O Tunya National Park and Chobe National Park.